znuta/onebank/README.md

 # How to Run Your Spring Boot Application Using Docker Compose

+## Summary of the Application
+This app implements a payment account system using a double ledger approach to manage credit and debit transactions.
+The authentication uses JWT for secure access and an API key approach for programmatic use on third-party applications.

+### Key Features:
+1. **Payment Account**: Allows users to create multiple payment accounts, each potentially for a separate currency.
+2. **Ledger System**: Manages the credit and debit transactions.
+3. **Transactions**: Enables deposits and transfers.

+### Usage Instructions:
+**Run the application.**
+**Create an account.**
+**Make a deposit to your account.**
+**Perform a transfer using the system account number.**
+   1. You can get the account number as part of the response after signup or by calling the Get User API to retrieve user account information.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your local machine: